Maine Seafood Guide – Hake

 Wild.

 All hake are deep-water, East Coast fish that migrate inshore in warmer months.
 Red and white hake are “true” hakes while silver hake (also called whiting) is part of a different family.
-Red hake resemble white hake but are smaller.
+Red hake resemble white hake but are smaller, and red hake have an extra- long fin ray on the first dorsal fin.
 Silver hake or whiting is a long slender fish without a chin barbel or long feeler fin.

 Season

-Unlawful to harvest hake from December 1 through June 30.
+Unlawful to harvest silver hake in Maine waters from December 1 through June 30.

 Status